waltster/CryptographyIndependentStudy/week3_4/AES_Notes.md

  1 1 2 3
  3 1 1 2]
 ```
-5. __Add Rount Key:__ XOR the state array and the respective round key.
+5. __Add Round Key:__ XOR the state array and the respective round key.
 This is
    passed to the next stage as input, or outputed as ciphertext if this is the
    final round.